 - 201. Legal Aspects of Health Information and Risk Management: (2 hours) The study of the principles of law, confidentiality, and ethics, and their application in the healthcare field with reference to health records and risk management. - 202.
 Medical Terminology: (2 hours) The review of current medical terminology as applies to health records. - 203.
 Pathophysiology: (2 hours) The review of applicable pathophysiology as related to health records. - 301.
-Introduction to Health Information Management: (4 hours) Analysis and management of health care data using health information systems. - 302.
-Pharmacology: (3 hours) The review of applicable pharmacology as related to interpreting and understanding healthcare records. - 303.
-Coding and Classification Systems: (4 hours) Introduction to nomenclatures and classification systems with emphasis on the current coding system. - 304.
-Analysis of Health Data: (3 hours) Healthcare and research statistics including data display, evaluation, and interpretation of health care data. - 305.
-Coding and Reimbursement System: (4 hours) Application and analysis of specialized diagnosis and procedure classification systems for healthcare reimbursement processes. - 306.
-Health Care Finance: (3 hours) An introduction to the principles of healthcare finance, sources of healthcare revenue, expenses, and budgeting. - 401.
-Principles of Management: (3 hours) Principles of management with emphasis on business functions, procedures, personnel management, work force development, and productivity measurements as applied to a variety of healthcare settings. - 402.
-Quality Evaluation and Management: (4 hours) Examination of process, internal and external to an organization, used to measure, evaluate, and improve quality, efficiency, and effectiveness of health care. - 403.
-Professional Practice: HIM Clinical Internship: (6 hours) Rotation and project assignments in hospital medical records. - 404.
+Introduction to Health Information Management: (4 hours) Analysis and management of health care data using health information systems.
+Prerequisite: Admission to the health information management major. - 302.
+Pharmacology: (3 hours) The review of applicable pharmacology as related to interpreting and understanding healthcare records.
+Prerequisite: Admission to the health information management major. - 303.
+Coding and Classification Systems: (4 hours) Introduction to nomenclatures and classification systems with emphasis on diagnosis coding with limited introduction to procedural coding.
+Prerequisite: Admission to the health information management major, HIM 202, 203, 302. - 304.
+Analysis of Health Data: (3 hours) Healthcare and research statistics including data display, evaluation, and interpretation of health care data.
+Prerequisite: Admission to the health information management major and HIM 301. - 305.
+Coding and Reimbursement System: (4 hours) Application and analysis of specialized diagnosis and procedure classification systems for healthcare reimbursement processes.
+Prerequisite: Admission to the health information management major and HIM 303, 307.

+- 306. Health Care Finance: (3 hours) An introduction to the principles of healthcare finance, sources of healthcare revenue, expenses, and budgeting.
+Prerequisite: Admission to the health information management major. - 307.
+Coding and Classification Systems II: (3 hours) Introduction to nomenclatures and classification systems with emphasis on inpatient and outpatient procedural coding.
+Prerequisite: Admission to the health information management major and HIM 303. - 401.
+Principles of Management: (3 hours) Principles of management with emphasis on business functions, procedures, personnel management, work force development, and productivity measurements as applied to a variety of healthcare settings.
+Prerequisite: Admission to the health information management major. - 402.
+Quality Evaluation and Management: (4 hours) Examination of process, internal and external to an organization, used to measure, evaluate, and improve quality, efficiency, and effectiveness of health care.
+Prerequisite: Admission to the health information management major, HIM 301, 304. - 403.
+Professional Practice: HIM Clinical Internship: (6 hours) This supervised professional practice experience requires the student to practice health information management skills in a variety of affiliated health care organizations.
+Projects completed will relate to didactic courses taken previously.
+Prerequisite: Admission to the health information management major, HIM 201, 202, 203, 301, 302, 303, 304, 305, 306, 307, 401, and 402 - 404.
 Professional Practice: HIM Management Internship: (9 hours) Application of advanced HIM skills in a health related setting geared toward the career concern of the student.